drgerg/mmc4w/README.md

 ## MMC4W.py runs in Ubuntu with no tweaking.

 We have also run it as a Python app on MacOS.

+v24.12.1 brings a kinder and gentler method of handling servers not running when MMC4W is started.

 I recently added SHA256 hashes for the installer and mmc4w.py:  [File_Hashes.md](https://github.com/drgerg/mmc4w/blob/main/File_Hashes.md).